ITU-BDSA2024-GROUP6/Chirp/docs/report.md

 * The Core layer is independent and does not depend on any outer layer.

 * The Infrastructure layer relies on the Core while still remaining separate from the Web layer.
+\newpage
 * The Web layer depends on both the Infrastructure and Core layers to deliver functionality to the user.

 This layered structure ensures separation of concerns, making the program easily maintainable, testable, and scalable.
 Each layer can be adjusted, without having a direct impact on the logic and functionality of the layers above it.